Lower Cancer Risk with these 12 Dietary Changes

 - Eating meat, especially processed meats, was highly associated with increased risk of colon cancer.
 Eating fish and chicken without skin decreased the cancer risk.

 - A low intake of fiber also increased the risk of developing colon cancer.

 No association was found between the risk of colon cancer and vegetable fat or linoleic acid (the most abundant polyunsaturated fat) in the diet.

-- Switch from an animal-based diet to a plant-based diet.
-The most compelling research linking diet to cancer are studies of groups of people who have primarily plant-based diets, for example vegetarians and Seventh Day Adventists, and who have a much, lower risk of cancer.
-One of the theories on the high incidence of cancer in modern times is the belief that the switch from plant based to animal based diets correlates with the increase in cancer.
-Plant food / less cancer correlation is primarily due to three health-promoting factors: Plants have less fat, more fiber, and more phytonutrients.
-Besides providing the anti-cancer properties of fiber, legumes (such as seeds, rice, soy beans, beans, and chick peas) contain anticancer properties called protease inhibitors, which have been shown to reduce the growth of breast, colon, and skin cancers in experimental animals.
+The most compelling research linking diet to cancer risk are studies of people who have primarily plant-based diets such as vegetarians and Seventh Day Adventists.
+One of the theories on the high incidence of cancer in modern times is the belief that the switch from plant- based to animal- based diets correlates with the increase in cancer risk.
+Plant food/ less cancer correlation is primarily due to three health-promoting factors: Plants have less fat, more fiber, and more phytonutrients.
+Besides providing the anti-cancer properties of fiber, legumes (such as seeds, rice, soy beans, beans, and chick peas) contain anti- cancer properties called protease inhibitors, which have been shown to reduce the growth of breast, colon, and skin cancers in experimental animals.